Industrial Social Services: Regional departments

 SESI maintains a presence in every state in Brazil and in the Federal District of Brasília through a chain of regional departments, each of which has jurisdiction and technical, financial and administrative autonomy.
 Its function is the delivery of social services in the areas of health, education, leisure, culture, food and the promotion of citizenship, having in mind improvements in quality of life among industrial workers and their families.
 Besides providing services in their activity centres and operational units, the regional departments develops operations within industry and in harmony with the needs and expectations of the workers.
 Various projects also benefit the community through partnerships and agreements with international and national governmental and private institutions.

+Áreas de Atuação

+Education

+SESI is the largest non-governmental basic education network in Brazil, with more than 300 thousand students in 450 schools.
+Its educational approach aims at social and economic development through an innovative teaching system focused on the holistic formation of students.

+SESI seeks to prepare students both for exercising citizenship and for the world of work, emphasizing skills and competencies aligned with 21st-century demands, including the following offerings: